-Bulk packages available for organizations wanting to fundraise for non-profits local to them.
+Bulk packages available for organizations interested in fundraising for non-profits and/or shelters local to their communities.

 I met Danielle as she was not only running the fashion show, but was starting up a social awareness program that was incredibly entrepreneurial in nature and that truly improved the lives of many students as they navigated their way through some of the more harsh realities of relationships early in adult life.
 She proved herself not only to be an inspirational leader, but extremely hard working, open minded, driven, organized, and yet still one of most pleasant people I've ever met.
 She blended in quickly with sage professionals and learned quickly how to adapt, adjust, and overcome the challenges I have seen her face.
 Since then it has been wonderful to see Danielle develop into a sage professional in her own right and I am sure there is much more to come.